asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

 -  **Event-driven architecture**

-Event-driven architecture, also known as EDA, is a software model and architecture used to design applications.
+Event-driven architecture, also known as EDA is a software model and architecture used to design applications.
 Unlike other architectures, this one is characterized by asynchronous communication, which does not occur simultaneously.

 <Figure
   src="/img/posts/a_straight_guide_to_apis_and_architecture_concepts/guide-pic._05.webp"